 According to the US Center for Disease Control and Prevention, one in five adult Americans suffers from arthritis.
 It is, in fact, the most common type of disability.
 There are specific manual therapies that are known to be able to address pain and stiffness and yet very few massage therapists have the skill and credentials to treat it.

 Arthrossage is different from the more traditional Swedish or Deep Tissue massage.
 This is a clothing-on treatment that focuses on increasing flexibility, lubricating joints and lengthening muscles.
 This type of treatment can be used in conjunction with a sports massage and may even be considered a helpful tool for arthritis prevention.
 As a massage professional, this is a great service to provide and a great treatment for your clients to receive.

 In this two-day continuing education course you will learn about various forms of rheumatic disease and medical massage procedures for arthritis intervention and treatment.
-During this class, the massage professional will:
+During this class, you will:

 - Learn to differentiate between various forms of rheumatic disease including Osteoarthritis, Rheumatoid Arthritis, Systemic Lupus Erythematosus, Ankylosing Spondylitis, Fibromyalgia and Gout.